 About Michael Blake

-Michael is also an accomplished teacher and has taught numerous workshops both nationally and internationally.
-He was the Artistic Director of the Jazz and Contemporary Trainee Program at the Joffrey Ballet School from 2011 to 2017.
-Michael has taught Contemporary and Modern Dance classes at Steps on Broadway, Peridance Capezio Center, and Ballet Hispanico, and has been a teaching artist at the Mark Morris Dance Group in New York City.
-He has served on the dance faculties of Hunter College, Purchase College, Mason Gross School of the Arts, Marymount Manhattan College, and Ithaca College.
+A luminary in the realm of dance education, Michael has conducted workshops nationally and internationally, leaving an indelible mark on aspiring dancers.
+Serving as the Artistic Director of the Jazz and Contemporary Trainee Program at the Joffrey Ballet School from 2011 to 2017, he has shared his expertise at esteemed institutions such as Steps on Broadway, Peridance Capezio Center, Ballet Hispanico, and the Mark Morris Dance Group in New York City.
+Michael has been an influential faculty member at Hunter College, Purchase College, Mason Gross School of the Arts, Marymount Manhattan College, and Ithaca College.

 In 2018, Michael took center stage at TEDXasburypark, captivating audiences with his insights on the theme of "PASSION," embodying the essence of dance beyond the age of 50.
 His dedication to the art form is further highlighted in the HBO Max Documentary, "Uprooted – The Journey of Jazz Dance."

 Currently holding the position of Assistant Professor of Modern Dance at the University of Missouri-Kansas City, Michael Blake stands as a proud member of the Actor's Equity Association.
 With an MFA in dance from Purchase College and a distinguished 2010 Bessie Award for Dance and Performance for his contributions to PARADIGM Dance, he continues to shape the landscape of dance through his unwavering commitment and artistic brilliance.